godotengine/godot-docs/community/contributing/ways_to_contribute.rst

 -  Your own code will be reviewed and improved by other developers, and will be further maintained directly in the upstream project, so you won't have to reapply your own changes every time you move to a newer version.
-On the other hand it comes with a responsability, as your changes have to be generic enough to be beneficial to all users, and not just your project; so in some cases it might still be relevant to keep your changes only for your own project, if they are too specific.
+On the other hand it comes with a responsibility, as your changes have to be generic enough to be beneficial to all users, and not just your project; so in some cases it might still be relevant to keep your changes only for your own project, if they are too specific.